I think the best year of my life was when I was thirteen.

-We placed our heads together, fanned out like the spokes of a wagon wheel, on a big green army blanket.
+Lying on a big green army blanket, we placed our heads together, fanned out like the spokes of a wagon wheel.

 Lying there, looking up at the stars in the night sky, I think we became our true selves for a while, sharing our 13 year old thoughts with each other.